-The He Lab is associated with the Division of Cell and Developmental Biology and the Division of Immunology and Pathogenesis within the Department of Molecular and Cell Biology at the University of California, Berkeley. |
+The He Lab is associated with the Division of Cell and Developmental Biology and the Division of Immunology and Pathogenesis within the Department of Molecular and Cell Biology at the University of California, Berkeley.
+The He lab is also affiliated with the Comparative Biochemistry Program at Univ. of California at Berkeley. |

 |